Momentum (organisation): Stated aims and principles

 Momentum has campaigned for the Labour Party to adopt certain pledges in its party manifesto.
-In 2019 it campaigned for the inclusion of a green new deal and a four-day workweek.
+In 2019 it campaigned for the inclusion of a Green New Deal and a four-day workweek.

 Structure

+Momentum is not a member-controlled unincorporated association — like the Labour Party, for example — but a private company.
 According to Companies House, the current officers of Momentum Campaign (Services) Ltd are solicitor Anthony Kearns (since 2019) and co-chairs Andrew Scattergood and Gaya Sriskanthan (since 2021).
 Momentum originally had a delegate system for an executive board, known as the steering committee.
 In late October 2016, the steering committee voted to adopt one member, one vote (OMOV) for a digital instead of the delegate system; the decision, however, was controversial and did not survive a general vote.
 A new constitution, including OMOV, was announced on 11 January 2017.
 New Momentum members were required to be members of the Labour Party, with existing Momentum members required to join the party by July of that year.
 Lansman initiated changes via email.
 After persuading the steering committee, he replaced the national committee with a Labour-only national coordinating group (NCG).
 A new online model of organisation without a regional structure was created to prevent far-left entryists dominating delegate meetings.

-After a January 2017 Momentum survey with a response rate of over 40 percent, the organisation's steering committee voted to introduce a new constitution.
+After a January 2017 Momentum survey with a response rate of over 40 per cent, the organisation's steering committee voted to introduce a new constitution.
 Lansman resigned as a director on 12 January 2017 (replaced by Christine Shawcroft) to stand for election to the steering committee.
 Momentum introduced its new constitutional structure in early March; the new NCG met on 11 March and a conference was held on 25 March, both in Birmingham.
 In 2020, the newly elected NCG began a process of "refounding Momentum".
 This was delayed due to the COVID-19 pandemic; however, the process of members re-writing the constitution was begun in 2021.